abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

     Recommended for GS applications.

 ## Pt
-  fsp softer model core charge? the two highest energy points seem off... add an f projector to sp?
-  $ removed the GW tag from sp, its high in energy and the fsp shows a serious overlap (Pt-p gives much better deltafactor but has ghosts at +25 eV, Pt-ex-sp does not improve, new df with pt-sp-icmod3 is 4.8)

-  * Pt-sp.in (replaced by Pt-sp-new2.in with 2 projectors for f)
-    Recommended for GS applications.
+  * Pt-sp.in has with 2 projectors for unbound f states Recommended for GS applications.

   * Pt-fsp.in: